Discussion 11 of 12

 milo

-And being willing to stay at the unfinished place longer than feels comfortable.
+And being willing to hold a thread until its moment.
+With Matthew Dicks, Lenny sees a story connect to another piece of advice and says so out loud: I don't want to get into it yet, I want to come back to that.
 That is the action part.
 Listening is not passive.
 It's a decision to orient toward what's generative rather than what's easy.

 juni